gate/gateapi-csharp/docs/SpotApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new SpotApi(config);
-            var currencyPair = "BTC_USDT";  // string | Retrieve results with specified currency pair.
-It is required for open orders, but optional for finished ones. var status = "open";  // string | List orders based on status  `open` - order is waiting to be filled `finished` - order has been filled or cancelled var page = 1;  // int? | Page number. (optional)  (default to 1) var limit = 100;  // int? | Maximum number of records to be returned.
-If `status` is `open`, maximum of `limit` is 100 (optional)  (default to 100) var account = "spot";  // string | Specify query account. (optional) var from = 1627706330;  // long? | Start timestamp of the query. (optional) var to = 1635329650;  // long? | Time range ending, default to current time. (optional) var side = "sell";  // string | All bids or asks.
-Both included if not specified. (optional)
+            var currencyPair = "BTC_USDT";  // string | Query by specified currency pair.
+Required for open orders, optional for filled orders var status = "open";  // string | List orders based on status  `open` - order is waiting to be filled `finished` - order has been filled or cancelled var page = 1;  // int? | Page number (optional)  (default to 1) var limit = 100;  // int? | Maximum number of records to be returned.
+If `status` is `open`, maximum of `limit` is 100 (optional)  (default to 100) var account = "spot";  // string | Specify query account (optional) var from = 1627706330;  // long? | Start timestamp for the query (optional) var to = 1635329650;  // long? | End timestamp for the query, defaults to current time if not specified (optional) var side = "sell";  // string | Specify all bids or all asks, both included if not specified (optional)

             try
             {
-                // List orders.
+                // List orders
                 List<Order> result = apiInstance.ListOrders(currencyPair, status, page, limit, account, from, to, side);
                 Debug.WriteLine(result);
             }